devAhmedSixSixSix/Scrimba-e-commerce/README.md

 </p>

 ## About The Project
-The main challenge is to build out this landing page and get it looking as close to the design as possible with some animation and hover effect.
+The main challenge is to build out this e-commerce website and get it looking as close to the design as possible with some animation and hover effect.

 Users should be able to: